Former 'Today' Co-Host Tamron Hall Developing Daytime Talk Show

 Tamron Hall is returning to TV.

-The 47-year-old former Today show co-host inked a new deal with ABC to host a daytime talk show, which she will also create and develop.
+The 47-year-old former Today show co-host inked a new deal with Disney/ABC to host a daytime talk show for the syndication marketplace, which she will also create and develop.

 "I'm so thrilled to partner with Disney/ABC to create a daytime television show that's unconventional, fun, intimate and sometimes even raw," Hall said in a statement on Wednesday.
 "My new partners appreciate an respect the relationship I've built with my audience and know that if we create television worth watching, they'll join us for the ride.
 I'm grateful and excited for this new chapter.
 The landing makes the leap of faith so worth it!"